29 Cost-Saving Sustainability Ideas for Businesses

 17. Use Both Sides of Paper: Use both sides of papers when printing, photocopying and faxing.
 This way, you can reduce paper cost and paper use in your office.
 This is a good way to lessen paper waste generation as well.

 18. Make Use of Reusable Packaging Instead of Expendable Packaging: Packaging items account for one of the largest portions of waste we generate.
 So, avoid using one-time-use paper or plastic cups and use your office glasses or mugs.
 For office moves, take advantage of reusable moving crates.
 And in production and distribution, reusable transport packaging systems can offer whopping cost and sustainability benefits to supply chain stakeholders.
-It goes without saying that the less waste you generate, the less you pay for disposing of it.

 19. Make Use of E-mail: When sharing information among employees, consider using emails instead of printed documents.
 Another simple change that can reduce waste is the proofreading or reviewing of documents on the computer screen instead of printing them out.